A-Fisk/actiPy/notes.md

 ## Current todo

-###
-- add helper for set_circadian_time checking float vs string input
+### - test actogram/get period with T cycles
+- okay how test, check to see how many days? give short enough period should be different
+- 20 hours should be diff after 7 days so 10 is long enough

 ## TODO
-- rename lomb_scargle_period to just find period?
-- move assign_values and generate test data to it's own file?
-- test actogram/get period with T cycles
 - test IS/IV catch out invalid value scalar divide (dividing by 0)

 ### TODO later/maybe